 Resignation of Employment

-The employee must give one week’s written notice if he/she has been employee for more than 90 days, but less than two years and two weeks written notice if the employee has been employed for 2 years or more.
+The employee must give one week’s written notice if they have been employee for more than 90 days, but less than two years and two weeks written notice if the employee has been employed for 2 years or more.

-An employee does not have to give notice if he/she has been employed for 90 days or less.
+An employee does not have to give notice if they have been employed for 90 days or less.

 All wages and vacation pay due to the employee must be paid within three days following termination of employment.